issa-tseng/janus/README.md

 Or, you can pick and choose what you wish to register; for instance: `view.registerWith(myLibrary) for view in require('janus-stdlib').view when view not in [ 'literal', 'varying' ]`.

 As noted above, there needs to be a jQuery-compatible library available.
-Currently, we default to using a combination of [`domino`](https://github.com/fgnass/domino) and [`jQuery`](https://github.com/jquery/jquery) for server-side rendering and unit testing (this may be replaced by [`Cheerio`](https://cheerio.js.org/) at some point in the future), and we look for jQuery and Zepto on the `window` object client-side.
-If someone has a better idea on how to inject this dependency without wrapping the entire library in a closure, please open a ticket and file a pull request.
+Currently, we default to using a combination of [`domino`](https://github.com/fgnass/domino) and [`jQuery`](https://github.com/jquery/jquery) for server-side rendering and unit testing (this may be replaced by [`Cheerio`](https://cheerio.js.org/) at some point in the future), and we require [a local reference to `janus-dollar`](http://janusjs.org/further-reading/dollar) to understand which DOM manipulation library you are using.

 Development
 -----------